shmushkis/calcite/doc/STREAM.md

 Sub-queries in the `FROM` clause are sometimes referred to as "inline views", but really, nested queries are more fundamental.
-Views are just a convenient way of carving your SQL into manageable chunks.
+Views are just a convenient way to carve your SQL into manageable chunks.

 Many people find that nested queries and views are even more useful on streams than they are on relations.
 Streaming queries are pipelines of